Skip to main content

 Streams and Fabrics

 A fabric is a geo-fenced grouping within a tenant.
-A tenant can create multiple fabrics.
-For more information about fabrics, refer to Fabrics.
+A tenant can create and house multiple fabrics.

 For example, a tenant with different applications can create a separate fabric for each application.
 A fabric allows the application to create and manage a hierarchy of streams.
 The stream my-tenant/app1 is a fabric for the application app1 for my-tenant.
 You can create any number of streams under the fabric.